diogolPereira/Vehicle_EDA/README.md

 ## Features

-- Users can rent and return vehicles
+- Users can rent vehicles
-- Managers can add and remove vehicles from the fleet
+- Managers can add and remove vehicles from the fleet and see the past rents
 - Data is read from a CSV file and persisted in a binary file

 ## Installation